Pasta e Fagioli - Tasty Italian soup recipe made with pasta and beans. Secret flavor booster takes this recipe to next level deliciousness!

 How to Make It

 5. Remove Parmesan Rind and Blend.
-Remove the Parmesan Rind and partially blend the soup with an immersion blender, leaving some chunks of vegetable throughout.
+Remove the Parmesan Rind and partially blend the soup with an immersion blender.

 6. Cook the Pasta in the Soup.
-Bring the soup back up to a low boil and add the uncooked pasta to the soup.
-Cook the pasta in the soup according to the time specified on the box of pasta, for approximately 10 minutes.
+Cook the pasta in the soup according to the time specified on the box of pasta.

 - Using Dried Beans - If using dried beans, make sure you soak them overnight in unsalted water.
 Cover the dried beans enough water (about 2 inches above the beans) to keep the beans covered once they expand in the water.
 Drain them in a colander the next day.
 Measure out 1 cup of soaked beans for use in this recipe.